quazzz/Sporto/README.md

 ## 🧠 what it does
 - 🔄 built in 1000+ exercises catalog with advanced filtering.
-- 📅 interactive calendar to track your workouts
+- 📅 interactive calendar to track your workouts & achievement tracker
 - 💬 built-in chatbot: your personal AI workout coach

 ## 🛠️ built with